 How to get scratches out of football visor

-To remove the scratches out of a football visor is the same process as polishing up the motorcycle visor.
+Removing the scratches from a football visor is the same process as polishing up a motorcycle visor.

-We then want to use a portable buffer machine and a wool polishing pad to buff out the scractches.
+We then want to use a portable buffer machine and a wool polishing pad to buff out the scratches.

 Buff your visor out of direct sunlight and wipe down any residue after a few minutes of polishing to check the results.
-Toothpaste will work for a cheaper solution.
+Toothpaste will work as a cheaper solution.